mmuyakwa/bash-scripts/README.md

     git push -u origin master

+### Usage

+    sh git_it.sh # Initializes the Git-Repository on first run.
+                 # Stages, Committs and Pushes if remote Repo is set.
+    sh git_it.sh "Your Message" # Adds "Your Message" to the Commit-Message.

 ## Workbench-Script

 Before starting a new project, I usually generate a Folder with the current date, where I put my project folders into.